Financial-Times/tako/README.md

 5. Probot will then automatically create you a `.env` file in your local working directory (you can add `LOG_LEVEL=trace` for more verbose logging)

 You're now good to go 🎉.
+Check out <http://localhost:3000/tako/repositories>.

 ### Formatting and Code Quality